spryker/spryker-docs/docs/dg/dev/developer-getting-started-guide.md

 {% info_block infoBox %}

-To better define your strategy when implementing Spryker updates, learn about our [module and feature release process](/docs/scos/user/intro-to-spryker/spryker-release-process.html).
+To better define your strategy when implementing updates, learn about our [module and feature release process](/docs/scos/user/intro-to-spryker/spryker-release-process.html).

 {% endinfo_block %}